elainebroche-dev/anagram/README.md

 -   __F10 Continue button__
     - On the Play Game screen, the Continue button allows the user to contol the timing of when they move on to the next anagram.
 When they have had a chance to review the feedback from the anagram just finished, they can then click Continue, this will trigger a number of changes.

-        1. The timer is refreshed to 60 seconds and started.
+        1. The timer is refreshed and starts again with a 1 minute countdown.
         2. The anagram text displayed on screen is updated to show the next anagram.
         3. The user input area is cleared and the background set to white.
-        4. The icon under input area is changed to a clock symbol indicating that the timer is running.
+        4. The icon under the input area is changed to a clock symbol indicating that the timer is running.
-        5. The progress bar is increased by 10% and N value in "N OF 10" increased by 1 to reflect that the game has moved on.
+        5. The progress bar length is increased by 10% and the x value in "x OF 10" increased by 1 to reflect that the game has moved on.
         6. The Continue button reverts to being the Check Answer button.

       ![Continue](documentation/images/f10-continue-button.png)

       ![Next Anagram](documentation/images/f10-continue-button-next-anagram.png)

 -   __F11 End of Round screen__
     - As noted under the description of F09 above, the Check Answer button becomes the End Round button once the user answers the last anagram in the round of 10.
 Once they have reviewed the feedback for anagram 10 and clicked on the End Round button they are brought to the End of Round screen which shows their total score for the round and displays a message based on that score (see screenshot below).
-At this point the user can Play Again - whcih will bring them back to the Select Topic screen, or End Game which brings them back to the initial screen and clears out the username.
+At this point the user can choose to Play Again - this will bring them back to the Select Topic screen, or End Game which brings them back to the initial Login screen and clears out the username.

       ![End of Round](documentation/images/f11-end-of-round.png)